 Here’s a sample of each sound you can try for yourself.
 Each video shows how the sound pattern appears on a test analyzer program, more closely representing how they appear to your ears.

-(Note that when shown on a logarithmic engineering graph chart they’ll have a different shape due to being graphed by the – it can be a bit confusing.)
+(Note that when shown on a logarithmic engineering graph chart they’ll have a different shape due to being graphed by the octave bands – it can be a bit confusing.)